-Patterson has registered with the United States Patent and Trademark Office the trademarks "Patterson[®]," "PDXpress[®]," "EagleSoft[®]" and "eMAGINE[®]."
-With the addition of Patterson Medical, the Company acquired the marks Sammons, Preston, Roylan, Homecraft and numerous other tradenames and trademarks.
-The Company believes that these trademarks are well recognized within their respective industries, and are therefore valuable assets of the Company.
+Patterson has registered with the United States Patent and Trademark Office numerous trademarks including "Patterson®," "PDXpress®," "EagleSoft®" and "eMAGINE®."
+With the addition of Patterson Medical, the Company acquired the marks Sammons, Preston, Roylan, Homecraft and a number of other trade names and trademarks.
+The Company believes that their trademarks are well recognized within their respective industries, and are therefore valuable assets of the Company.